 Election Coordinator (EC) Description

-The Chicago Board of Elections will be accepting Election Coordinator (EC) applications for the November 6, 2018 General Election, February 26, 2019 Municipal General and the April 2, 2019 Municipal Runoff and Supplementary Aldermanic Elections (as needed) beginning the Summer of 2018.
-The assignment is for two and/or three Elections.
+The Chicago Board of Elections is now accepting Election Coordinator (EC) applications for the November 6, 2018 General Election, the February 26, 2019 Municipal General and the April 2, 2019 Municipal Runoff and Supplementary Aldermanic Elections (as needed).

 The EC is responsible for running the set-up, operation, and closing of the precinct on Election Day.
 The EC is the Board representative in the polling place, having been extensively trained in all Election Day procedures as well as equipment set-up, operation, and troubleshooting, including Election Day Registration.
 Each EC is assigned to one of the 2,069 precincts throughout the City of Chicago, to work with the appointed Election Judges in that precinct.